ukarroum/ykarroum-blog/blog/_posts/2023-01-24-auto-inplace.md

 * Retrieve information on the outer frame, since we're already in the function the outer frame will refer to the one from which we call the function.
 * Retrieve the code portion referring to the function call.
-* Using the code to build a small ast, to check that the first argument of the call has the same name as the targer.
+* Using the code to build a small ast, to check that the first argument of the call has the same name as the target.

 To retrieve the outer frame we can use the `inspect` module: